-Traditional PNP equations do not include the finite-size effect that is known to be significant in ionic solutions containing divalents and containing mixtures and even in pure monovalent solutions more concentrated than 50 mM.
-The concentration of ions in seawater, in and around cells, and inside channels is much higher than that.
-Therefore, classical PNP cannot describe the specific ion properties of bulk solutions such as seawater and the solutions in living systems, the plasmas of life.
-It cannot predict the ion-selectivity behavior of ion channels correctly.
-Here, we introduce the finite-size effect by treating ions and side chains as solid spheres and using hard sphere potentials to characterize this effect.
-Our work shows that selectivity is found in a simple 1D analysis and simulations.
+Traditional PNP equations do not include the finite-size effect which is known to be significant in ionic solutions containing divalents, containing mixtures, and even in pure monovalent solutions more concentrated than say 50 mM.
+The concentration of ions in sea water, in and around cells, and inside channels is much higher than that.
+Therefore, classical PNP cannot describe the specific ion properties of bulk solutions like sea water and the solutions in living systems, the plasmas of life.
+It cannot predict the ion selectivity behavior of ion channels correctly.
+Here, we introduce the finite-size effect by treating ions and side chain as solid spheres and using hard sphere potentials to characterize this effect.
+Our work shows that selectivity is found in a simple one dimensional analysis and simulations.

-Complex effects of changes in the repulsion parameters show a variety of states and depletion zones that are likely to be important in the functioning of channels and transporters.
-For example, the sudden appearance of a depletion zone, because of instability or a stochastic fluctuation, would surely gate a channel closed.
-If that gating happened on one side of a channel, then the properties on the other side would surely be affected.
-Everything interacts with everything else in these systems profoundly coupled by Coulomb and steric exclusion forces.
-If an exclusion zone moved from one side of a channel to another and then back and forth, then the channel protein could easily produce a reciprocating ping pong effect and mimic the alternating access states of transporters discovered with such wisdom and work by experimentalists who did not have the help of self-consistent models.
-The everything interacts with everything nature of the crowded charge environment inside a channel, or active sites,^{2,260,297} makes such nonlinear interactions possible.
+Complex effects of changes in repulsion parameters shows a variety of states and depletion zones which are likely to be important in the functioning of channels and transporters.
+For example, the sudden appearance of a depletion zone, because of instability or stochastic fluctuation would surely gate a channel closed.
+If that gating happened on one side of a channel, the properties on the other side would be surely affected.
+'Everything interacts with everything else' in these systems profoundly coupled by Coulomb and steric exclusion forces.
+If an exclusion zone moved from one side of a channel to another, and then back and forth, the channel protein could easily produce a reciprocating ping pong effect and mimic the alternating access 'states' of transporters discovered with such wisdom and work by experimentalists who did not have the help of self-consistent models.
+The 'everything interacts with everything' nature of the crowded charge environment inside a channel-or active sites^{2,260,297}-makes such nonlinear interactions possible.
 It is not clear if the correlations included in our model are sufficient to produce ping pong effects or not: our model leaves out many forms of correlation, we are sad to say.
 It also remains to be seen whether biology actually uses such interactions at all.
 Alternating access could be produced in quite different ways, as most assume.

-It is very important for the reader in the physical sciences to understand that complex systems of states and rates have been used by experimental biologists to characterize the function of hundreds of channels^{178,179,239,240} and transporters298 studied by thousands of laboratories daily because of their medical and biological importance.
+It is very important for the reader from the physical sciences to understand that complex systems of states and rates have been used by experimental biologists to characterize the function of the hundreds of channels^{178,179,239,240} and transporters298 studied by thousands of laboratories daily, because of their medical and biological importance.

-It is very important for the reader in the biological sciences to understand that an enormous wealth of living behavior could be controlled by the physical phenomena described here, as outputs of a self-consistent model and as solutions of a set of partial differential equations and boundary conditions, without invoking classical, vaguely defined effects.
+It is very important for the reader from the biological sciences to understand that an enormous wealth of living behavior could be controlled by the physical phenomena described here, as outputs of a self-consistent model, as solutions of a set of partial differential equations and boundary conditions, without invoking classical vaguely defined effects.
 Those classical effects are more vitalistic than vital in many cases, in our view.

-Early workers of some reputation in molecular biology, including Nobel Prize winners,^{299-301} attributed the secret of life to allosteric interactions of chemical signals acting on proteins and then channels.2 It is striking to the biologists among us that a self-consistent model of ions and side chains in channels produces strong interactions over long distances (i.e., more than 1 nm) without invoking the metaphors of vitalistic allostery.
-The calculations of a self-consistent variational theory of the energetics of complex fluids seem ready to replace the poetry of our ancestors.
+Early workers in molecular biology of some reputation, including Nobelists299-301, attributed the secret of life to allosteric interactions of chemical signals acting on proteins and then channels.2 It is striking to the biologists among us that a self-consistent model of ions and side chains in channels produces strong interactions over large distances (i.e., more than 1 nm) without invoking the metaphors of vitalistic allostery.
+The calculations of a self-consistent variational theory of the energetics of complex fluids seems ready to replace the poetry of our ancestors.